About The Justice Network

 Meet the Executive Team

-Steve Schiffman, CEO of Justice Network, brings over 30 years of leadership building global brands and businesses for diverse world-class franchises such as the Washington Post, National Geographic Channels, The Weather Channel, NASCAR and Kraft Foods.
+Steve Schiffman, CEO of Cooper Media's Justice Network and sister network Quest, brings over 30 years of leadership building global brands and businesses for diverse world-class franchises such as the Washington Post, National Geographic Channels, The Weather Channel, NASCAR and Kraft Foods.

 As Head of Distribution at Cooper Media's Justice Network and Quest, Barry Wallach has nearly three decades of U.S. Television experience, marketing in excess of one hundred individual programs, resulting in over 20 billion dollars of revenue.

 Previously Wallach served as President of NBCUniversal Domestic Television Distribution where he oversaw the sales and distribution of NBCUniversal TV & Film content to broadcast television, basic & pay cable and new media within the U.S. and Canada.
 In 2004, the division had yearly revenue of one billion dollars, consisting of cash license fees and advertising sales, with increased growth each year under his leadership.
 The division also developed, produced and distributed first run programming.
 These shows, along with the off-network and film content were then sold to hundreds of television stations.

-John Ford, Head of Programming for Justice Network, oversses all program acquisitions, production and scheduling for the Justice Network.
+John Ford, Head of Programming for Cooper Media's Justice Network and Quest, oversees all program acquisitions, production and scheduling for the Justice Network.
 Ford's career spans more than thirty years in media, including senior executive positions at Discovery Communications, Inc., National Geographic Channel and in public television.
 Under his tenure, Ford's channels have earned numerous primetime and news and documentary Emmy awards and two Peabody Awards.
 Ford has been termed a "legendary" programmer by CableFax and honored by independent producers with their CINE Leadership Award.

 Previously, Ford also formed Jfordmedia Consulting where he was recently the head of creative at SyncSense, applying neuroscience principles to short-form video to make it more effective in achieving engagement and audience ratings.
 Recent clients include TNT, Travel Channel, National Geographic Channel and ABC.